-Also, At roughly 150-210 Watts the slow cooker only costs around 2-3 cents per hour to run.
-A meal cooked over 8 hours will therefore cost between 12-53 cents depending on your slow cooker and electricity costs.
-This is a very low cost, making the slow cooker an energy-efficient appliance, in addition to it being cheap to run.
+Also, at roughly 150-210 watts the slow cooker only costs around 2-3 cents per hour to run.
+A meal cooked over 8 hours will therefore cost between 12-53 cents, depending on your slow cooker and electricity costs.
+This is a very low cost, making the slow cooker an energy-efficient appliance in addition to being cheap to run.

 Is A Slow Cooker A Good Investment?

 Absolutely!
 A slow cooker is a good investment, as it poses a wide range of advantages

 The skills required to operate a slow cooker are very minimal.
 The settings and features are easy to read and control for different temperatures, times, and programs.

 2. It is convenient and time-saving